 The members of this last group, herbal serotonin-boosting supplements, are derived from plants, but are not normally consumed as food.

 Curcumin is the active ingredient in the spice turmeric which has many brain-healthy properties.

 This compound increases levels of both serotonin and dopamine.

 Isolated curcumin is not well utilized by the body, so look for a curcumin supplement that has enhanced bioavailability.

-Most commonly, the action of curcumin supplements is augmented by the addition of piperine, a compound found in black pepper that increases curcumin absorption by up to 2,000%.
-(54)
+Most commonly, curcumin supplements contain piperine, a compound found in black pepper that increases curcumin absorption by up to 2,000%.

 Garcinia cambogia is a sour tropical fruit that’s used in traditional Asian cuisine.

-Garcinia extract has become a wildly popular weight loss supplement that purportedly works by decreasing appetite while increasing the body’s ability to burn fat.
+Garcinia extract has become a popular weight loss supplement that purportedly works by decreasing appetite while increasing the body’s ability to burn fat.

 It may also help with weight loss by improving mood, thereby reducing emotional eating.

 Rhodiola rosea goes by many common names — Arctic root, golden root, rose root, western roseroot, Aaron’s rod, and king’s crown — to name a few.